fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.2_B16834.jpg)

-Figure 11.2 -- Login attempt logs for 2018

 Our data types will be the same as in *Lab 8*, *Rule-Based Anomaly Detection*, with the exception of the